Streaming APIs

 Requiring authentication

-You can use authHandler
+You can use your authHandler

 in the same way as for regular endpoints, just specify auth: true